Roadmap

 Our own distributed DNS

 Launched our own DNS service — no longer dependent on external providers for managing client domains.
-We can add zones via API instantly, without contacting the registrar.
+We can add zones instantly via API without contacting the registrar.

 • Four servers in different data centers for fault tolerance.